-THE HISTORY OF GO DOGO
+OF GO DOGO

 Being an experienced engineer, she was sure she could develop a technical solution to this problem.
 One day, as she was leaving for work, she thought “Why can’t my TV help?“.
 After a bit of thinking and a lot of testing, Go Dogo was born.
 Hanne was soon joined by three talented engineers who shared her passion and worked tirelessly to get the first prototypes developed.

 Launching in Denmark in 2021